bmaneesh/satellite_img_class/README.md

 Please place the train-jpg, test-jpg, test-jpg-additional, test_v2.csv in `./`
 ## Running the tests

 You can monitor the loss and metrics on tensorboard.
-The logs are found in the ./logs/ dir.
-The demo to test images can be found in ./demo/demo.ipynb.
+The logs are found in the `./logs/`.
+The demo to test images can be found in `./demo/demo.ipynb`

 Monitor the loss and metrics using tensorboard